PaulaBarteau/data-migration/NMMNH/Telework/Hannah Cantrell.markdown

 -- | --
 1.5 | Mineral taxonomy using Mindat
-.5 | Webex meeting with Teresa and Lindsey about public outreach ideas 1 | Brainstorm social media ideas and set up Webex meeting with Teresa and Nicole about social media ideas and platforms
+.5 | Webex meeting with Teresa and Lindsey about public outreach ideas 1 | Brainstorm social media ideas, set up Webex meeting with Teresa and Nicole about social media ideas and platform, make a paleo folder in dropbox for social media, emailed Spencer about any trace fossil speciman images he may have